G-Corp/wok_async_message_handler/README.md

 # WokAsyncMessageHandler

 Async message producer to use with wok 0.4.4
-Include mix task to generate ecto migrations for messages and partitions managed
+Include mix task to generate ecto migrations for messages and partitions.

 ## Installation